TV Series Like The Reagans, Find Shows Similar To The Reagans

 Shows Like The Reagans

-If you enjoyed watching The Reagans, you will also love watching those shows!
+If you liked The Reagans, you will also enjoy watching the following series!

 Race for the White House is a six-part CNN Original Series narrated by Academy Award winner Mahershala Ali.
 Using rare archival footage, interviews, and stylized dramatizations, each episode of the docuseries tells the story of one iconic campaign for the Presidency of the United States.
 From powerful speeches to dirty tricks and Machiavellian schemes, Race for the White House captures the tension and drama of high-stakes presidential elections and reflects on their impact.